The more open-ended

 your

 trajectory.
-Perhaps for that very quality it’s associated with
+Perhaps for that very quality it’s associated

 fate as it